 The concept of using yoga as a therapy is a relatively modern idea as far as yoga is concerned.
 In the true yogic form, therapeutic yoga has adapted and grown, integrating traditional yoga concepts and techniques with western medical and physiological knowledge.

-So what is yoga therapy, exactly?
+So what is meridian yoga therapy, exactly?
 Our explanation is relatively simple.
-Yoga therapy is a habit-changing therapy, which gives us a systematic approach to replacing old, unhealthy habits with newer, healthier ones.
+Meridian Yoga is a habit-changing therapy, which gives us a systematic approach to replacing old, unhealthy habits with newer, healthier ones.

-Try it for yourself – book a Remedial Yoga Class here.
+Try it for yourself – book a Meridian Yoga Class here.

-Remedial Yoga Therapy (RYT) is based on the understanding that, in our busy modern lives, we really only have control over a few basic things – how we breathe, the way we move, and what we eat.
-By working with these three aspects of our lives, we can make positive, lifelong changes in ourselves and those that we share this knowledge with.
+Japanese-based Yoga Therapy is founded on the understanding that, in our busy modern lives, we really only have control over a few basic things – how we breathe, the way we move, and what we eat.
+By working with these three aspects of our lives, we can make positive, lifelong changes in ourselves and those that we share this knowledge.

-With a strong conscious mind-body connection and spacial awareness of the body, we can start to see a realistic picture our ourselves, a concept now known in modern medical terms as “proprioception”, which allows us to cultivate flexibility, ease of movement and correct body alignment.
+With a strong conscious mind-body connection and spatial awareness of the body, we can start to see a realistic picture our ourselves, a concept now known in modern medical terms as “proprioception”.
+This allows us to cultivate flexibility, ease of movement, and correct body alignment.
 Once the body is working at an optimal level, we can then achieve holistic balance.

-Coupled with other theories of holistic health (especially oriental diagnosis and Traditional Chinese Medicine), RYT does not only assist in treating musculoskeletal issues such as neck, shoulder and general joint issues, but can ease pain and symptoms of people suffering from Crohn’s disease, multiple sclerosis and PTSD.
+Coupled with other theories of holistic health (especially oriental diagnosis and Traditional Chinese Medicine), yoga therapy does not only assist in treating musculoskeletal issues such as neck, shoulder, and general joint issues but can ease pain and symptoms of people suffering from Crohn’s disease, multiple sclerosis, and PTSD.
 It can also give people the tools to cope with rigorous treatment protocols as they fight through rehabilitation and chemotherapy.

-All in all, RYT is one of the new heroes of complementary medicine that works to create, stimulate, and maintain physical, mental, and emotional health, and spiritual wellbeing.
+All in all, meridian yoga therapy is one of the new heroes of complementary medicine that works to create, stimulate, and maintain physical, mental, and emotional health, and spiritual wellbeing.